Pet Rehab/Pain Management

 Underwater Treadmill

 The underwater treadmill is a useful tool to encourage weight-bearing, gait training, strengthening, and proprioceptive training.
 It is most beneficial for post-surgical pets, pets suffering from neurological injuries or disorders, arthritic pets, or pets that just need to lose some weight.
-The underwater treadmill uses the natural properties of water: buoyancy, turbulence, and thermal effects to offer a great low-impact option.
+The underwater treadmill uses the natural properties of water: buoyancy, turbulence, resistance, and thermal effects to offer a great low-impact option.